smartsdesign/tide-hands-on/task.md

 -   Editable and required fields in form modal are _firstname_, _lastname_ and _dob_

 -   Use Angular Materials' drop down date picker

+## Please focus on demonstrating the following in your implementation

+-   Correct communication between Angular components.
+-   Styles implementation, correct usage of stylesheets and CSS/SCSS in particular in a Angular context.
+-   Demonstration of the REST protocol.
+-   Adherence to best practices (folder structure, services, etc..).
+-   Use of RxJS/Observables.

 ## Example Screenshots